 Authentic Mother-of-Pearl tiles were imported from Italy for $1 million to create the illustrious resort centerpiece known as the “Mother of Pearl” serenity pool.
 The tiles were hand-laid at the bottom of the pool to create a glistening, iridescent sanctuary – much like the inside of a sea shell.

 August 2016 unveiled The Canyon Suites in a new style of luxury, following a complete renovation of the interior as well as outdoor amenities.
 All 62 guest accommodations were redesigned, revealing a more contemporary, residential approach.
 In addition, the main lobby was renovated, adding The Canyon Lounge, which offers epicurean experiences such as an artisan breakfast and premium cocktail offerings.
 Just steps away from the lobby, the pool complex was also rejuvenated, debuting a Pebble Tec surface in the pool and revamped cabanas, creating an enchanting oasis where guests are able to lounge and relax.

 In October 2017, The Phoenician completed a resort-wide transformation, entering a new era of modern luxury while continuing its legacy.
 All 585 guestrooms were renovated, as well as many public areas of the resort, including the pool complex, main lobby and retail corridor.
 In addition, the restaurant Il Terrazzo was redesigned to become the trendy Modern American restaurant Mowry & Cotton.
 This was the biggest renovation to The Phoenician since it opened its doors in 1988.

-A relaxing retreat for mind, body and spirit, The Phoenician Spa debuted in January 2018, flaunting a three-story facility with a rooftop pool and 24 treatment rooms, including a couple’s VIP suite.
+A relaxing retreat for mind, body and spirit, The Phoenician Spa is set to open March 2018, flaunting a three-story facility with a rooftop pool and 24 treatment rooms, including a couple’s VIP suite.
 For primping and polishing, the Drybar and full-service nail salon offer various beauty services, while a fitness center with movement studio and personal training gym are available for an energizing workout.
-This facility replaced the Centre for Well Being, which was the resort’s previous spa.
+This facility replaces the Centre for Well Being, which was the resort’s previous spa.